11ty/11ty-website/src/docs/environment-vars.md

 These are typically used for setting your deployment context and private API keys.
 This is also the approach used to [enable `DEBUG` mode](/docs/debugging/).

+{% callout "info", "md" %}Note that Eleventy exposes environment variables only to JavaScript files that are evaluated during the build time.
+This includes the config file and all JavaScript files required from there, JavaScript data files, etc. **Environment variables are not available in the templates.** You need to expose them yourself.
+For example, using a [Global Data file](/docs/data-js/#example-exposing-environment-variables).{% endcallout %}

 [[toc]]

 ## Setting your own